-Importantly, Jacobs found that more cost-effective abatement outcomes can be achieved through technology-neutral policy (i.e. the "level playing field" option), rather than technology-specific abatement programs that seek to encourage the up-take of renewable energies (i.e. "business as usual), for example.
+Importantly, Jacobs found that more cost-effective abatement outcomes can be achieved through a technology neutral policy (i.e. the "Level playing field" option), rather than technology-specific abatement programs that seek to encourage the up-take of renewable energies for example (i.e. "business as usual),.3

-Additionally, Jacobs developed forecasts of the typical residential bill under each of these three scenarios and has found the following:
+Additionally, Jacobs developed forecasts of the typical residential bill under each of these three scenarios and as follows:

-"Jacobs' analysis shows a typical residential electricity bill in 2030 would be lower under a 45% target scenario with a Level Playing Field, than under the smaller 26-28% abatement target with our current, inefficient policy mix".
-4
+"Jacobs' analysis shows a typical residential electricity bill in 2030 would be lower under a 45% target scenario with a Level Playing Field, than under the smaller 26-28% abatement target with our current, inefficient policy mix"4